ThomasWILHEM/PictYours-On-Web/README.md

    php artisan migrate
    ```

-7. Populate teh database with the seeder:
+7. Populate the database with the seeder:

    ```
    php artisan migrate:refresh --seed